sn0n/sn0n.github.io/src/pages/projects.md

 ### Learn With Me
 website: [sn0n.github.io/learnwithme/](https://sn0n.github.io/learnwithme/)\
 A simple webapp to Learn sightwords, numbers and letters.
 Currently you can click the words to have it spoken with a next button.
 Keeping the app as simple and uncluttered as possible for easy non distracted learning.
-Will eventually ass seizure inducing flashy things that kids love to bombard their little brains with.
+Will eventually add seizure inducing flashy things that kids love to bombard their little brains with.
 Will be adding more features to this, shapes, colors and more.

 source & such: [github.com/sn0n/learnwithme](https://github.com/sn0n/learnwithme)